 The pinnacle of NBC's balls of steel (at least in the 1980s) is none other than The Cosby Show.
 When the show's producers Marcy Carsey and Tom Werner approached ABC with the concept, they balked, claiming audiences wouldn't buy the idea of a wealthy black family.
 In addition, Bill Cosby was not a big star and stand-up comics didn't get shows that revolved around them at that time.
 Not to mention, the sitcom was considered a dying genre at the time and ABC did not want to take a risk.
 NBC, however, took the risk and scored big.
 The Cosby Show ranked number one in the Nielsen ratings five years in a row, and as a result, many other NBC shows, a lot of them heretofore struggling to win viewership, became hugely popular in the Nielsen ratings as well.
 All of this gave NBC much needed revenue to avoid going bankrupt.
 ABC, for their part, saw many of their once mega-successful programs take a tremendous nosedive in the ratings, which in turn, led to a huge decline in revenue, causing the network to be bought out by a company only a tenth of their size, Capital Cities Communications.

 CBS managed to get one over on NBC after they dumped JAG after the first season in 1995-1996.
 CBS picked it up in the middle of 1997 as a midseason replacement and JAG got nine more seasons with good ratings, making it a Long Runner and had an even more successful spin-off.
-NCIS had a quiet start in 2003, but consistently improved its viewer numbers until it became TV's number one scripted show (and stayed there) and is itself a a Long Runner with 12 seasons and no conceivable end in sight.
+NCIS had a quiet start in 2003, but consistently improved its viewer numbers until it became TV's number one scripted show (and stayed there) and is itself a a Long Runner with 13 seasons so far and no conceivable end in sight.
 It has its own spin-off withNCIS: Los Angeles, which began in 2009 and quickly became TV's number two scripted show and has consistently stayed there throughout its run (which also has no conceivable end).
-Going into the 2014-2015 TV season, a third program is joining the NCIS franchise, with NCISNewOrleans creating a decent amount of buzz before it even properly premieres.
+A third program is joined the NCIS franchise in 2014, NCIS: New Orleans, which has outperformed Los Angeles in the ratings.
 CBS has been laughing all the way to the bank since 1997.

 Similar thing happened with Mash, which was not a hit out of the gate.